SilviaSaverino/readersangle-Front-end/README.md

 By prioritizing responsive design, I have ensured that readers can access and enjoy my project's content without encountering any usability issues, regardless of the device they choose to engage with.

+## Links to live site and back-end repository:

-Check out the live site: https://readersangle-frontend-2.herokuapp.com
+Check out the live site: [Reader's angle website](https://readersangle-frontend-2.herokuapp.com)

+If you'd like to check the back end repository, follow this link : [Reader's angle back end repository](https://github.com/SilviaSaverino/Reader-s-angle-Back-end)

 ## Project Goals: